 - Sofrito as a base for soups & stews - sofrito makes a super flavorful base to almost any savory dish you would use onions and garlic in.

-- Stuffed in things - similar to my empanadillas recipe, sofrito makes an excellent addition to anything you're adding a filling to.
+- Stuffed in things – similar to my empanadillas recipe, this recaito makes an excellent addition to anything you’re adding a filling to.
 Think empanadas, dumplings, and fritters.

-- Sofrito as a sauce - swirl a spoonful of this stuff into your sauce and taste the impact of the garlic, onion, peppers and herbs.
+- Sofrito in sauces – swirl a spoonful of this stuff into your favorite sauce and taste the impact of the garlic, onion, peppers and herbs.

 - As a dip - this isn't exactly conventional in Puerto Rico, but the ingredients and flavor profile matches that of a salsa.
 This makes the recipe wonderful with some crispy corn chips or just about anything you'd dip into salsa.